-The Canadian Environmental Assessment Act requires the consideration of cumulative environmental effects that are likely to result from a project in combination with existing, planned or imminent projects occurring in the same time and space.
+The Act requires consideration of cumulative environmental effects that are likely to result from a project in combination with existing, planned or imminent projects occurring in the same time and space.
 Cumulative effects are defined as 'the effect on the environment which results from effects of a proposal when combined with those of other past, existing and future projects and activities.
-These may occur over a certain period of time and distance.'
-(Hegmann, G. et al, 1999).
+These may occur over a certain period of time and distance (Hegmann et al. 1999).
 A cumulative effects assessment determines the potential for project effects to combine with other activities in the project area to produce a cumulative impact on the environment.
 Although project-specific impacts may be small, the combined effects of the project with other effects from existing or planned projects may contribute to cumulative effects.
 Mitigation measures are intended to minimize project-specific impacts that could contribute to cumulative effects.

-Cumulative effects are not expected in the absence of project-specific impacts.
-The routine projects included in this class screening are typically those with none, or easily mitigable effects, and therefore would not contribute to cumulative impacts.
+The routine projects included in this class screening are typically those with no, or easily mitigable effects, which would therefore, would not contribute to cumulative impacts.
 Front country MCSR project activities are generally localized, of short duration and are predicted to have negligible to low negative impacts that are largely mitigable.
 Such projects are not considered to contribute to cumulative effects.

-Many small activities within the same area have the potential to cause cumulative effects.
-Many front country facilities are located within the Three Valley Confluence in proximity to transportation corridors such as the Yellowhead Highway and the Canadian National Railway.
-The routine maintenance projects covered by this MCSR therefore occur in a regional setting where numerous activities that affect the environment are occurring simultaneously.
+However, routine maintenance projects covered by this MCSR occur in a regional setting where numerous activities that affect the environment are occurring simultaneously.
 Other activities that could result in similar types of environmental effects, and to which front country maintenance projects may add an incremental cumulative effect include: